Skip to main content

 Learning objectives

-• an understanding of the concept of the everyday within psychosocial studies and related fields
+• understand the concept of the everyday within psychosocial studies and related fields

-• the development of a psychosocial sensibility that is attuned to the visual, the auditory, the olfactory, and the kinaesthetic dimensions of everyday life in the city
+• demonstrate a psychosocial sensibility that is attuned to the visual, the auditory, the olfactory and the kinaesthetic dimensions of everyday life in the city

-• an awareness of the importance of reflexivity and the positionality/situatedness of the observer/participant
+• demonstrate awareness of the importance of reflexivity and the positionality/situatedness of the observer/participant

-• an ability to think about the relationship between subjectivity, space and embodied experience.
+• think about the relationship between subjectivity, space and embodied experience.